Sit Down, Shut Up (2009 TV series): Creation and writing

 Mitchell Hurwitz, creator of Arrested Development, came up with the Sit Down, Shut Up idea after watching the original Australian version created by Brendan Reed and Tim McLoughlan.
 He noted its similarities to the British version of The Office.
 He wrote a script in 2000, but "kept it in the drawer for a long time".
 Originally, he had planned the series to be live-action like its Australian counterpart.
-He pitched the show to different networks, but most of them thought the characters were "too broad and way too self-centered and oblivious".
+He pitched the show to multiple US networks, but most of them thought the characters were "too broad and way too self-centered and oblivious".
 He changed the mode to animation to "avoid some work".
 Originally titled Class Dismissed, the series was picked up by Fox in May 2008.
 Sit Down, Shut Up was produced by Tantamount Studios and Granada International Media in association with Sony Pictures Television and 20th Century Fox Television.

 Hurwitz wrote the first script and decided to take a more "supervisory role".
 Josh Weinstein, a former writer for The Simpsons, was the showrunner, and Bill Oakley, another Simpsons writer, was originally on board, but ended his involvement with the show due to a contract dispute between the staff and Sony.
 Sony refused to offer a contract which operated under the complete terms of the Writers Guild of America.
 Eventually a compromise was reached, and production resumed in June 2008.
 Writers for the show include Josh Weinstein, Rich Rinaldi, Aisha Muharrar, Alex Herschlag, Laura Gutin, Dan Fybel, Aaron Ehasz, Michael Colton, and John Aboud.